disco-lang/disco/docs/tutorial/arithmetic.rst

 multiplication: as is standard mathematical notation, we may often omit it, as in ``(1 + 2)(3 + 4)``, which means the same as ``(1 + 2) *
 (3 + 4)``.
-(For precise details on when the asterisk may be omitted, see the disco language reference.)
+(For precise details on when the asterisk may be omitted, see the discussion in the section on functions.)
 Notice also that integers in disco may be arbitrarily large.

 Now try these: